ac2ofx/ac2ofx/README.md

 ## Apple Card spending history as OFX file
+"Can I import my Apple Card transactions into my financial management program?".
+Yes, you can.
 ac2ofx makes it possible to import your Apple Card transactions into your financial management program such as Quicken, Moneydance, Microsoft Money ...

 It is a simple two-steps process